What university study involves

 With a research-led focus, New Zealand's universities are in the top 3% of universities worldwide.

-Below you will find website links to New Zealand universities by clicking on the individual university logo.
+Below you will find website links to New Zealand universities.
 The most up-to-date information about university courses and entry requirements can be found on the website of each university.

 New Zealand Polytechnics